todd-gavin/DSCI550-PixstoryMediaExtractionAndAnalysis/Software_Installation_Instructions.md

 5. `mv custom-mimetypes.xml org/apache/tika/mime`
 6. `ls org/apache/tika/mime/`

 #### Now you need to grab an example of a file that you want to run the GeoTopicParser on...
+[SKIP_IF_polar.geot_CREATED]
 1. `curl -LO https://raw.githubusercontent.com/chrismattmann/geotopicparser-utils/master/geotopics/polar.geot`
 2. `cat polar.geot`

 #### Final step is that you need a copy of Tika App, Tika Server, and also the Tika NLP-ML module (which has the GeoTopicParser in it).
 You can build all of these by building Tika, but there's an easier way.
 Just grab the JAR files.
+[SKIP_IF_tika-build_dir_CREATED]
 1. `mkdir tika-build`
 2. `cd tika-build`
 3. Tika Parser NLP Package: `curl -LO https://repo1.maven.org/maven2/org/apache/tika/tika-parser-nlp-package/2.7.0/tika-parser-nlp-package-2.7.0.jar`